 - Facilitating an inter-sectoral discussion on biodiversity finance.

 The Minister of Environment and Tourism, Hon.
-Pohamba Shifeta, in his welcoming address said the international 2008 Resource Mobilization Strategy of the Convention on Biological Diversity and Aichi Target 20 both call for the increased mobilization of financial resources for the effective implementation of this important Convention.
+Pohamba Shifeta, in his welcoming remarks said the international 2008 Resource Mobilization Strategy of the Convention on Biological Diversity and Aichi Target 20 both call for the increased mobilization of financial resources for the effective implementation of this important Convention.

 Minister Shifeta said the high-level briefing’s importance was to stimulate the broader debate around the costs and benefits of nature conservation and environmental protection in Namibia.
 “Just as a private sector investor will not invest in something without knowing its likely returns, the Government must also know the value of nature, who is benefiting from it as well as the type of returns it is generating.
 This is vital to inform our planning and budgeting processes.”